-As a 40 year old, I’m an old first time dad.
-I’m reminded of my old age every time I bend over to pick up my little one from the bassinet.
+As a 43-year-old dad of a 3-year-old and an 8-month-old, I’m reminded of my old age every time I bend over to pick up my little one from the bassinet.
 My lower back aches and my knees sometimes dangerously buckle if they bend too far.
 Oh to be 25 again!

-We therefore have two variables to discuss to come up with the optimal age to have a baby: The Biological Best Age and The Economical Best Age.
+We therefore have two variables to discuss to come up with the best age to have a baby: The Biological Best Age and The Economical Best Age.

 Given money is the root of all pain and suffering, it’s important to dig deeper into the Economical Best Age.
 Most articles you read on the subject only address the Biological Best Age.